dmlc/dgl/apps/life_sci/README.md

-# dglchem
+# DGL-LifeSci

 ## Introduction

-dglchem is a DGL-based package for various applications in chemistry and drug discovery with graph neural networks.
+`dglls` is a DGL-based package for various applications in life science with graph neural networks.

 ## Dependencies